equill/syscat/README.md

 An API-based network catalogue/configuration database that actually covers everything, from hardware assets up to application interdependencies, through to the people and organisations that have any kind of stake in them.

-The REST API is its primary interface; anything else will be built on that.
-This is to make it automation-friendly, as well as to make it possible for dissatisfied/impatient users to build the interface that suits them.
+The REST API is its primary interface; anything else, such as a web GUI, can be built on that.
+This is to make it automation-friendly, as well as to make it viable for users to build the interface that suits them.

-Its schema is user-extendable, so you can add whatever network elements it doesn't already cover.

 ## Usage